Blainville-Crevon: Toponymy

-Crevon is a former parrish (Chevron 1068 - 76, Kevron 13th century, Quevron → 16th).
+Crevon is a former parrish (Chevron 1068–76, Kevron 13th century, Quevron → 16th).
 Crevon is the metathesis of the Norman Quevron, that is chevron 'beam' in French, that is to say "beam to cross the stream".
-Now the stream itself is called Crevon.
-Similar Norman place-name in Manche département Hébécrevon, with personal name Hébert < Herbert.
+The stream itself is now called Crevon.
+A similar Norman placename in Manche département is Hébécrevon, with the personal name Hébert (Herbert).

 History

 It appeared for the first time in a charter by William the Conqueror referring to the Clères family feudal motte.
-Becoming the possession of the Mauquenchy family, Blainville, became a true fortress and was subsequently confiscated by the English at the beginning of the Hundred Years War and again in 1435.
-Later it became the possession of Jean d'Estouteville, who restored the castle and founded the college.
-During the French reconquest of Normandy, Henry IV held a council of war at Blainville castle on the eve of the fall of Rouen.
-The last owners, the Colbert-Seignelay family, demolished the old castle and built a chateau.
+Becoming the possession of the Mauquenchy family, Blainville became a true fortress and was subsequently confiscated by the English at the beginning of the Hundred Years War and again in 1435.

+Later, it became the possession of Jean d'Estouteville, who restored the castle and founded the college.
+During the French reconquest of Normandy, Henry IV held a council of war at Blainville Castle on the eve of the fall of Rouen.
+The last owners, the Colbert-Seignelay family, demolished the old castle and built a château.
 The Chateau de Blainville was completely razed during the French Revolution.

 Around 1820, the two neighbouring villages of St-Arnoult and Crevon were joined with Blainville to become Blainville-Crevon.

 It is a village of art, culture and history.
-A festival of world music named "Archeo-Jazz" takes place here annually at the end of June, in the ruins of the medieval castle.
+A festival of world music named "Archeo-Jazz" takes place here annually at the end of June in the ruins of the medieval castle.